Katherine Behar: Works

 Behar's art mixes objecthood and personhood, playing with our understandings of care.
 For art critic Nathan Sharratt, “Behar’s artwork raises questions about parental responsibility.
 As we create more and more disposable ‘children,’ what effect will that have on us?
 On our children?”

 Anonymous Autonomous

-Behar’s interactive installation Anonymous Autonomous (2018) consists of three robotic office chairs that have been transformed to behave like driverless cars.
+Behar’s interactive installation Anonymous Autonomous (2024) consists of three robotic office chairs that have been transformed to behave like driverless cars.
 Relying on simplified versions of the lidar sensors and computer vision systems used by autonomous vehicles, the chairs roam through the gallery, following paper "lanes" that viewers arrange on the floor.
 With this installation, Behar shows how automation, deskilling, and algorithmic decision-making are changing activities like driving and office work.
 The driverless chairs’ tentative, constrained movements suggest that technological innovations like these may produce more restrictions than freedoms.
+In the words of critic Chase Bucklew, "Innocuous and playful on the surface, the exhibition eventually elicits horror and unease: have we created something bigger than us, it asks, a force that could overshadow humanity (and the humanities) and render us obsolete?"

 Maritime Messaging: Red Hook

 Maritime Messaging: Red Hook (2017) is a public performance that took place on NYC Ferry boats crossing between Wall Street and Red Hook.
 The performance on October 29, 2017 marked the five-year anniversary of Hurricane Sandy.
 It was co-produced with Pioneer Works and PortSide New York, two organizations based in Red Hook, a Brooklyn neighborhood that was hard hit by the storm.

 Maritime Messaging considers how water witnesses and absorbs traces of human activity throughout history.
 In the words of art critic Laila Pedro, the project invites the water to "talk back," by "draw[ing] on the accumulated memories the water might hold."
 In the performance, a mock conversation unfolds between the Atlantic Ocean and an AI digital assistant app that Pedro explains, “sends messages into the water and then translates its sounds — waves, splashes — creating a mysterious, evocative ‘dialogue.’”